togfoxy/KNN-machine-learning/README.md

 - the classifier/label that has the strongest association with the input set

-- the count or number of instances of that classifier was associated with the input set
+- the count or number of instances of that classifier was associated with the input set.
+This is essentially the level of confidence in the prediction.

 Credits
 -------